 Julian Barnes, “Flaubert’s Parrot” (United Kingdom)

 E.H.
-Gombrich, “Art and Illusion: A Study in the Psychology of Pictorial Representation” (Austria/United Kingdom)
+Gombrich, “Art and Illusion: The Psychology of Pictorial Representation” (Austria/United Kingdom)

 E.H.
 Gombrich, “The Story of Art” (Austria/United Kingdom)